Dave Winfield: New York Yankees (1981–1990)

 In 1989, Winfield missed the entire season due to a back injury. was the last year of his contract with the Yankees, but the troubles with Steinbrenner in his feud with Winfield continued to escalate.
 He had a rusty spring training before being relegated from the field to being the designated hitter.
 Further troubles led to being just the DH against left-handed pitchers.
 On May 11, manager Bucky Dent and general manager Pete Peterson met in a room with the intent of stating a trade of Winfield for Mike Witt of the California Angels.
 Winfield stepped in the room and stated his refusal to be traded; the argument over whether his 10-and-5 rights overrode his list of having the Angels on his trade list failed to meet at an impasse when Angels owner Gene Autry came in with a three-year extension.
 He proceeded to hit 19 home runs in 112 games for the Angels in the remainder of the 1990 season.
 As for Steinbrenner, he attempted to curry favor by stating to Winfield that he would welcome back Winfield openly if he had won the arbitration case; by this point in the month of May, he was already under investigation by commissioner Fay Vincent for his apparent connections to Howard Spira, a known gambler with supposed Mafia connections, whom he had paid $40,000 for embarrassing information on Winfield.
-A month later, the team received a fine that required them to pay money to the league and the Angels for tampering and Steinbrenner soon received a life-time ban.
+A month later, the team received a fine that required them to pay money to the league and the Angels for tampering and Steinbrenner soon received a lifetime ban.
 However, the suspension lasted only two years.